-40 min Part B Group Discussion The climate or atmosphere of a training session has a direct impact on the level of participant learning and of participant satisfaction with the training.
+40 min Part B Brainstorming The climate or atmosphere of a training session has a direct impact on the level of participant learning and of participant satisfaction with the training.
 In addition to the learning facility itself, the facilitator's style is a key factor in setting the climate.

+Brainstorm some of the things the facilitator can do to set a climate that

 Brainstorm some of the things the facilitator can do to set a climate that is conducive to learning.
 Keep in mind the core values and beliefs the group discussed in Part A.

-Some ideas for climate setting are provided in Reference Sheet 14.
+Some ideas for climate setting are provided in Reference Sheet 18.
 Provide examples from your own facilitation practice or from this, or other training sessions you have participated in.